Institution of Diploma Engineers, Bangladesh

-Institution of Diploma Engineers, Bangladesh, widely known as IDEB is a professional organization for Diploma Engineers and Diploma Architects in Bangladesh, which was established on 8 November 1970.
+Institution of Diploma Engineers, Bangladesh (IDEB) is a professional organization for Diploma Engineers and Diploma Architects in Bangladesh, which was established on 8 November 1970.
 The aim of this organization is to make a union among diploma holders who are working in field level of different engineering & technological service in different capacities.

 IDEB is a multidisciplinary organization which is dedicated in developing the knowledge, understanding and practice for diploma holders in different engineering branch.
 IDEB also has 11 members of advisory council.